 7. ABOUT COOKIES

 7.1.
-Cookies are small textual files containing identifier that are sent by a web server to your web browser and are stored by the browser.
+Cookies are small textual files containing identifiers that are sent by a web server to your web browser and are stored by the browser.
 The identifier is then sent back to the server each time the browser requests a page from the server.

 7.2.
 Cookies do not typically contain any information that personally identifies a user, but personal information that we store about you may be linked to the information stored in and obtained from cookies.